paddytobias/paddytobias.github.io/index.md

 #### Academic Publications
 1. Tobias, P. 2017, ‘Truth and Reconciliation in Timor-Leste: Some reflections ten years on’, in Reconciliation in conflict affected communities: Experiences and insights from the Asia-Pacific, Springer.
-2. Tobias, P & B Kovac (eds.), 2016, ‘Questioning “peace formation” and “peace infrastructure”’, a special edition of papers with [The Peace and Conflict Review journal](http://www.review.upeace.org/images/PCR9.1.pdf)
+2. Tobias, P & B Kovacs (eds.), 2016, ‘Questioning “peace formation” and “peace infrastructure”’, a special edition of papers with [The Peace and Conflict Review journal](http://www.review.upeace.org/images/PCR9.1.pdf)
 3. Tobias, P. 2014, ‘Modernisation in Timor Leste: The “Community” at Stake’, in The Love of Education: Learning to Live Together, Bangkok: UNESCO, Asia-Pacific Programme of Educational Innovation for Development.
 4. Tobias, P 2014, ‘Keeping Community: Traditional Culture and Implications for Maintaining Peace in Post-Conflict Society in Aileu, Timor Leste,’ in H Ware, B Jenkins, M Branagan & D Subedi (eds), Cultivating Peace: Contexts, Practices and Multidimensional Models, Cambridge Scholar Publishing, Newcastle upon Tyne.
 5. Tobias, P, 2012, ‘Maintaining a Civic Nation: social cohesion in Timor Leste’, M Leach, NC Mendes, AB. da Silva, B Boughton & A da Costa Ximenes (eds.), New Research in Timor Leste, Melbourne: Swinburne Press.